 Psychologically, there’s no doubt that color can have a profound effect on people.

 For instance, the color of a room can affect your mood.
-Red has been shown to raise blood pressure, increase speed of respiration and quicken heart rate.
+Red has been shown to raise blood pressure, increase the speed of respiration and quicken heart rate.
 Blue, on the other hand, has the opposite effect: it reduces blood pressure, slows down respiration and reduces heart rate.

 In one study by researchers at the University of British Columbia, blue was shown to improve creativity, whereas red was shown to increase memory and attention to detail.